By Ken Taylor, Research Scientist, CSIRO ICT Centre

 In today’s Newcastle Herald newspaper our blogger Dr Greg Wilson appeared in an article about our cool next generation solar cells made from dyes.
 We’ve previously shown you how they are made.
 Greg’s also holding one in the picture below.

 We are developing dye-sensitised solar cells (DSC) that can be integrated into the walls, windows and roof top materials of buildings.
+They need to cover a much larger area to generate the same amount of electricity as the common silicon photovoltaic panel.
+We can make our DSC pretty colours; one day bill boards and signs might also be made of them (how cool!).

 Leaning toward a Banded Sweep but not really sure.
 Anyway, sweeps are grey, often with a tinge of blue, green, or sometimes brown.
 They both like to get together in schools and are found from the southern coast of New South Wales, around the south of the country and north to the central coast of Western Australia.